Fire30/PS4-3.55-Code-Execution-PoC/README.md

 Anonymous contributor - WebKit vulnerability PoC
 CTurt - I basically copied his JuSt-ROP idea
-xerpi - Used his idea for the socket code
+xerpi - Used his idea for the socket code rck\`d - Finding bugs such as not allocating any space for a stack on function calls

 Contributing